 - When you leave your office (for meals or in the evenings) make sure you close the door to help you mentally make the shift from work mode to downtime.

 - Find meet-ups and Chambers of Commerce in your area that are related to your business, and ensure you attend regularly.
 Not only do they enable you to meet new people but I use them as networking events to get new business.

-- Use the phone rather than email where it’s practical to do so.
+- Use the phone, or better still Zoom or Skype, rather than email where it’s practical to do so.
 Talking to others, even if only to check on something, helps stave off loneliness.

-- Make sure you get out of the house and meet up with friends at least two or three times a week.
+- If you live alone make sure you get out of the house and meet up with friends at least two or three times a week

-Despite being a bit lost at first, I love working at home now.
+I was a bit lost at first, but I love working at home now.
 As I’ve developed my routine and got used to the change from working in an office, things have just got better and better.